ZachB-AUT/AUT_MissingCourseManuals/src/COMP604/chapters/chapter_3.typ

 - Group can read (4) and execute (1): 4+0+1 = 5
 - Others can read (4) and execute (1): 4+0+1 = 5

-you can also quickly make a file executable by running:
+You can also quickly make a file executable by running:
 ```sh
 chmod +x file.sh
 ```

 === mv

 Short for 'move', moves files or directories from one location to another.
 It can also be used to rename files.

 Example usage:
 ```sh